pkmn/engine/src/lib/gen1/README.md

   accounted for in the `Pokemon` `stats` and never need to be referenced in-battle (though the `DVs` struct exists to simplify generating legal test data)
-- Instead of storing unmodified stats like Pokémon Red or Pokémon Showdown, pkmn simply tracks the identity of the Pokémon that has been transformed into in the `active.boosts.transformed` field.
+- Instead of storing unmodified stats like Pokémon Red or Pokémon Showdown, pkmn simply tracks the identity of the Pokémon that has been transformed into in the `active.volatiles.transform` field.
 - pkmn uses `volatiles.state` for total accumulated damage for Bide but also for implementing accuracy overwrite mechanics for certain moves (this glitch is present on the device but is not correctly implemented by Pokémon Showdown currently)